 about specialized testing:

-A standard, visual inspection (your typical home inspection) cannot detect air leakage from ducts located in attic spaces.
-However, duct leakage is a common problem.
-Duct leaks decrease comfort, waste energy, and increase utility bills.
-In addition, standard, visual inspections cannot detect ducts that are improperly sized and therefore provide too much or too little air flow to the rooms of the home.
-Again, this is a common problem also not addressed by a standard, visual home inspection.
+A standard, visual inspection (your typical home inspection) cannot measure foundation slopes, view insulation installed in inaccessible areas or measure the amount of conditioned air supplied to the various living spaces.
+However, foundation settlement, missing insulation and poor duct design + leakage are common problems.
+Foundation repairs are costly, missing insulation and duct leaks decrease comfort, waste energy, and increase utility bills.
+Standard, visual inspections cannot detect ducts that are not performing as intended by providing too much or too little air flow to the rooms of the home.
+Again, this is a common problem not addressed by a standard, visual home inspection.

 inspection reports by eco.inspections®

 Specific and precise language is an important reporting essential to eliminate guesswork for buyers, sellers, real estate agents, and contractors alike.
 The use of boilerplate language and checkboxes in standard inspection reports does not tell the full story and can be confusing.